igr/spig/doc/HowSpigWorks.md

 `Spig` operations are simple JavaScript functions that operate just on _files_ - JSON objects that contains the file and all the metadata. `Spig` operations do whatever it takes to make website content from the source, e.g. Markdown files.

-## Two phases
+## Phases

-All operations are executed in two phases:
+All operations are executed in phases.
+It does not matter where and when operations are defined, it is guaranteed that new phase does not start until all the operations from previous phase are executed.
+This way it is possible to fine-tune the generation process.

+By default there are the following phases:

-+ PHASE 1 - invokes all `Spig` operations that do NOT modify the content, just the meta-data or collect additional data across the whole source set.
++ PREPARE - invokes all `Spig` operations that do NOT modify the content, just the meta-data or collect additional data across the whole source set.
-+ PHASE 2 - once when all the meta data is resolved, `Spig` executes operations that actually performs the modification of the content; like converting from Markdown to HTML.
++ RENDER - once when all the meta data is resolved, `Spig` executes operations that actually performs the modification of the content; like converting from Markdown to HTML.

-This way we can e.g. perform collection or analysis of all the pages, or even add virtual pages (for tags) and so on.
++ IMG - operations on images.